Patrick-orz/electron-artifact/docs/localStorage.md

 > - $XDG_CONFIG_HOME or ~/.config on Linux
 > - ~/Library/Application Support on macOS

-Create a new file called ```store.js``` with the above piece of code.
-The file structure should look like this:
+Create a new file named ```store.js``` with the above piece of code.
+The file structure should look something like this:

 ```
 .